 Stephen L. Field

-A Study and Annotated Translation of the Zhouyi
+'s new translation and study of the Zhouyi